 Self-tapping, self-drilling and self-piercing screws have many similarities and differences, but they are primarily distinguished by their tip style and tapping abilities.

-The ability of a screw to advance when turned while creating its own thread, versus, say, self-tapping machine screws which require a pre-threaded nut or other female insert.
-Are you wondering what is a tapping screws?
+The ability of a screw to advance when turned while creating its own thread, versus, say, machine screws which require a pre-threaded nut or other female insert.
 Self-Tapping screws can cut their own threads as the screw is driven in to the material.
 Self-Tapping screws function by having a cutting edge which drills away the material, making a tiny hole for the screw to go into.
 This has nothing to do with the point of the screw but has everything to do with the threads which are designed to cut through the material.

 So how would you use self-tapping screws in metal, wood or plastic?
 Fortunately, these units function just like any other screw, meaning you drive them in with a screwdriver or a drill.
 If you drill a pilot hole for your self-tapping screw, you want to make sure that it is slightly smaller than the screw itself — if the hole is too big, the threads will not catch.
 You also want to ensure that the screw is positioned straight so that it aligns properly as you drive it in.